m3huul/DSA_Practice/Notes/CS50/1 - Rough Notes/HTML.md

 	<input type="submit">
 </form>
 ```
-A form tag will give us a
+A form tag will give us a input field